Euler systems for GSp(4): Introduction

 \subsection{Acknowledgements}

 This paper owes its existence to a question raised by Francesco Lemma, who asked us whether the techniques used to build the Euler system of Beilinson--Flach elements for $\GL_2 \times \GL_2$ could be adapted to the setting of $\GSp_4$.
 We are very grateful to Francesco for this inspiration, and for several interesting conversations during the writing of the paper.
-We would also like to thank several others for helpful advice and comments, notably Giuseppe Ancona, Martin Dickson, Dimitar Jetchev, Jacques Tilouine, and Bin Xu.
+We would also like to thank several others for helpful advice and comments, notably Giuseppe Ancona, Martin Dickson, Dimitar Jetchev, Jacques Tilouine, and Bin Xu; and the referee for numerous helpful corrections and comments.

 Substantial parts of this paper were written during a visit by the first and third authors to the Institute for Advanced Study in Princeton in the spring of 2016, and we are very grateful to the Institute for its support and hospitality.